jessicarush/javascript-notes/objects.md

 ## Passed by Reference

 Objects are passed by reference.
-This means when we pass a variable assigned to an object into a function as an argument, the computer interprets the parameter name as pointing to the space in memory holding that object.
+This means when we pass a variableretire_ageed to an object into a function as an argument, the computer interprets the parameter name as pointing to the space in memory holding that object.
 As a result, functions which change object properties actually mutate the object permanently.

 ```javascript
 const ship = {